 Tip: If you do not see the Author section below your post editor, then click on ‘Screen Options’ at the top right-hand corner of your “Edit Post” screen …

 (Author – ‘Screen Options’ tab)

 The Author box will now appear below the Post editor area …

 (‘Author’ dropdown menu)

-Method #3 – Assign Posts To Other Authors (User Deletion)
+Method #3 – Attributing Posts To Other Users (User Deletion)

-If you remove a user from your site, you will be asked what to do with the content owned by the user.
+If a user is removed from your site, you will be asked what to do with their content.

-To attribute content from a deleted user to a different user, tick the radio button next to ‘Attribute all content to:’, choose a new author from the drop menu …
+To assign all content from a deleted user to another user, tick the radio button next to ‘Attribute all content to:’, choose a new user from the drop-down menu …

-Congratulations, now you know how to change post authors in WordPress.
+Congratulations!
+Now you know how to change WordPress post authors.